Functional fitness exercises train muscles to help you do everyday activities…

 The benefits may arise from use of training emphasizing body’s natural ability to move in six degrees of freedom.

-Functional training has been well supported in evidenced based research for rehabilitation.
+Functional training is supported in evidenced based research for rehabilitation…

-It has been shown that task specific training yields long-lasting cortical reorganization which is specific to areas of the brain being used with each task.
+That is specific to areas of the brain being used with each task…

 In 2009 Spennewyn conducted research, published in the Journal of Strength and Conditioning Research compared functional training to fixed variable training techniques…